 - No member of the Committee shall be removed from office except by the approving votes of two‑thirds of those present in person or by proxy at a General Meeting.

-- So far as may be permitted by law, every member of the Committee and every officer of the Orchestra shall be entitled to be indemnified by the Orchestra against all costs, charges, losses, expenses and liabilities incurred by him or her in the execution or discharge of his or her duties or the exercise of his or her powers, or otherwise properly in relation to or in connection with his or her duties.
-This indemnity extends to any liability incurred by him or her in defending any proceedings, civil or criminal, which relate to anything done or omitted or alleged to have been done or omitted by him or her as a member of the Committee or officer of the Orchestra and in which judgement is given in his or her favour (or the proceedings are otherwise disposed of without any finding or admission of any material breach of duty on his or her part), or in which he or she is acquitted, or in connection with any application under any statute for relief from liability in respect of any such act or omission in which relief is granted to him or her by the Court.
+- So far as may be permitted by law, every member of the Committee and every officer of the Club (each a “relevant officer”) shall be entitled to be indemnified out of the Club’s assets against all costs, charges, losses, expenses and liabilities incurred by the relevant officer in the execution or discharge of duties as a relevant officer or the exercise of powers as a relevant officer, or otherwise properly in relation to or in connection with the relevant officer’s duties.
+This indemnity extends to any liability incurred by a relevant officer in defending any proceedings, civil or criminal, which relate to anything done or omitted or alleged to have been done or omitted by the relevant officer in that capacity and in which judgement is given in the relevant officer’s favour (or the proceedings are otherwise disposed of without any finding or admission of any material breach of duty on the relevant officer’s part), or in which the relevant officer is acquitted, or in connection with any application under any statute for relief from liability in respect of any such act or omission in which relief is granted to the relevant officer by the Court.

-- The Orchestra may be dissolved at any time by the approving votes of two‑thirds of those present in person or by proxy at a General Meeting.
-The Orchestra may also be dissolved (without the need for any resolution of the members) by means of not less than thirty days notice from the Proctors to the Secretary of the Orchestra if at any time the Orchestra ceases to be registered with the Proctors.
+- The Club may be dissolved at any time by the approving votes of two‑thirds of those present in person or by proxy at a General Meeting.
+The Club may also be dissolved (without the need for any resolution of the members) by means of not less than thirty days’ notice from the Proctors to the Secretary of the Club if at any time the Club ceases to be registered with the Proctors.

-- In the event of the Orchestra being dissolved, its assets shall not be distributed amongst the members, but shall be paid to or at the direction of the University.
+- In the event of the Club being dissolved, its assets shall not be distributed amongst the members, but shall be paid to or at the direction of the University.

 - Any question about the interpretation of this Constitution shall be settled by the Proctors.

-- In addition to responsibilities set out in Articles 16-18, the following shall be the responsibilities of Office Holders:
+- In addition to responsibilities set out in Articles 15-29, the following shall be Committee members with responsibilities as defined:

-(a) The Manager shall be ex officio Chairman and be one of the named cheque book signatories.
+(a) The President (orchestra manager) shall be ex officio Chairman and be one of the named cheque book signatories.
 S/he shall be responsible for the general running of the Orchestra, including: